It is not uncommon to see the words ‘without prejudice’ at the start of correspondence between negotiating parties.

 What is it?

-Without prejudice privilege is a rule of evidence that, when certain elements are met, prevents communications and documents provided during the course of negotiations to settle a dispute or potential dispute, from later being used against a party in court.
+Without prejudice privilege is a rule of evidence that, when certain elements are met, prevents communications and documents provided during the course of negotiations to settle a dispute or a potential dispute, from later being used against a party in court.
 The original rule has been around for years in case law, but has now been included in various Evidence Acts across Australia.

 Claiming privilege